ngless-toolkit/ngless/docs/contents/Language.rst

 Basics
 ------

-Tokenization follows the standard C-family rules.
-A word is anything that matches ``[A-Za-z_]``.
-The language is case-sensitive.
-All files are UTF-8.

 Script-style (# to EOL), C-style (/* to \*/) and C++-style (// to EOL) comments
 are all recognised.

-Both LF and CRLF are accepted as line endings (Unix-style LF is preferred).

-A semicolon (;) can be used as an alternative to a new line.
-Any spaces (and only space characters) following a semi-colon are ignored. *This feature is intended for inline scripts at the command line (passed with the ``-e`` option), its use for scripts is heavily discouraged and may trigger an error in the future.*

 Strings are denoted with single or double quotes and standard backslashed escapes apply (\\n for newline, ...).